Code-Institute-Submissions/F1MemoryGame/README.md

 ### Issues Found During Testing

 - Background image repeated vertically on mobile devices, fixed by adding further styling options to the body.
-- While testing on other browsers other than Firefox which was used during site development, I released that the high score wasn't being saved, this issue was fixed by adding localStorage.setItem to my setHighScore() function.
+- While testing on browsers other than Firefox which was used during site development, I released that the high score wasn't being saved, this issue was fixed by adding localStorage.setItem to my setHighScore() function.
 - If the game was being played for the first time the "High Score:" would display undefined until it was set when you beat the game, this issue was fixed by adding an if statement inside the document ready function.

 <span id="deployment"></span>